sendgrid/sendgrid-csharp/README.md

 #How to: Send an Email

-After creating an email message, you can send it using the Web API provided by SendGrid. rate/) in the SendGrid documentation.
+After creating an email message, you can send it using the Web API provided by SendGrid.

 Sending email requires that you supply your SendGrid account credentials (username and password).
 The following code demonstrates how to wrap your credentials in a **NetworkCredential** object: